 iAtlantic: An integrated assessment of ecosystems in space and time. iAtlantic is a 4-year multidisciplinary H2020 research programme seeking to assess the health of deep-sea ecosystems across the full span of the Atlantic Ocean.
 It aims to deliver knowledge that is critical for responsible and sustainable management of Atlantic Ocean resources in an era of unprecedented global change.
 Seascape leads iAtlantic’s work on Capacity Building, Stakeholder Engagement, Outreach and Exploitation. www.iatlantic.eu

-Developing a Regional Environmental Management Plan for the Atlantic Seascape is contracted by the European Commission to support the development of a Regional Environmental Management Plan for sulphide mining in the Atlantic.
-The project involves an international consortium of experts, and is carried out in collaboration with the International Seabed Authority.
+Developing a Regional Environmental Management Plan for the Atlantic Seascape was contracted by the European Commission to support the development of a Regional Environmental Management Plan for sulphide mining in the Atlantic.
+The project involved an international consortium of experts, and was carried out in collaboration with the International Seabed Authority.
 This project concluded in September 2021.